-This is against a backdrop of continuing US-China trade tensions, including restrictions imposed by the US Department of Justice on Huawei that bar US firms trading with the Chinese tech giant.
+This is against a backdrop of continuing US-China trade tensions, including restrictions imposed by the US Department of Commerce on Huawei that bar US firms trading with the Chinese tech giant.

 According to Nikkei Asian Review, China aims to produce “70% of its own chips by 2025.
 The current figure, thought to be between 10% to 30%, leaves Chinese companies reliant on foreign chipmakers”.